-10. Review 4 shapes
+8. Teach/Review 4 shapes

-Use the shape cut-outs from your previous class (4 squares, 4 circles and 4 triangles and add 4 rectangle cut-outs on some coloured card).
+Use the shape cutouts from your previous class (4 squares, 4 circles and 4 triangles) and add 4 rectangle cutouts on some colored card.

 Start off by showing the square and eliciting / chorusing "square".
 Hand the square to a student who says "square" and passes it on to another, each student saying "square" as they pass it around.

 Then do for the remaining 3 shapes.
-You can also elicit colours and sizes (e.g. a "big, yellow, square", "a small, blue circle", etc.).
+You can also elicit colors and sizes (e.g. a "big, yellow, square", "a small, blue circle", etc.).

-11. Play "Missing shape" and "Shape touch"
+9. Play "Missing shape" and "Shape touch"

-Put all the square, circle, triangle and rectangle shapes on the floor and gather everyone around.
+Put all of the square and circle shapes on the floor and gather everyone around.
 Tell everyone to close their eyes.
 Take away one shape and say, "Open your eyes".
 Everyone must guess which shape is missing.